JakobLC/AmbDiffSeg/README.md

 # Diffusion Based Ambiguous Image Segmentation

-The official repository for the paper "Diffusion Based Ambiguous Image Segmentation".
+The official repository for the paper "Diffusion Based Ambiguous Image Segmentation" [[Arxiv Link]](https://arxiv.org/pdf/2504.05977).
 This repository contains the code and model checkpoints to reproduce the central results of the paper.
 The main functionalities of the code are:

 - **Training with train.py**: Train the diffusion model from scratch.
 - **Evaluation with evaluate.py**: Evaluate a saved diffusion model or checkpoint on the data.